 Mentoring is the heart of this unique, homegrown academic outreach program that provides educational opportunities and support for low-income, first-generation college students.

 Very few outreach programs comprehensively address the needs of students at each developmental level, but this long-term approach fosters a "family feel", which is the secret to the program's longitudinal success.
 To date, the program has served over 1,500 low-income, first-generation college students in Washoe County.

-Each year students are identified in the sixth grade from selected Title 1 schools throughout the Washoe County School District (WCSD) for participation in DFS.
-Once students are identified during their 6th-grade year, DFS will follow the students at their respective school throughout their middle school, high school, and college.
-In addition, DFS has an open door policy where program alumni can access guidance and support, long after high school or college graduation.
+Each year students are identified in the sixth grade from selected Title 1 schools throughout the Washoe County School District (WCSD) for participation in the Dean's Future Scholars (DFS) program.
+Once students are identified during their 6th-grade year, DFS will follow the students at their respective school throughout their middle school, high school and college years.

 - Opportunities for students to earn high school and college credits

 - Academic tutoring

 - Free printing and access to college student lounge